 How long does step 10 of AA last?

-Periodic reviews, every month or so, allow you to see if you are maintaining promises made, keeping healthy relationships, avoiding negative situations, and keeping your life in balance on a larger scale.
-This periodic reflection can illuminate wins in your life as well as highlight areas that need improvement that you may have missed.
+Periodic reviews, such as every month or so, allow you to see if you are maintaining promises made, keeping healthy relationships, avoiding negative situations, and keeping your life in balance on a larger scale.
+This periodic reflection can illuminate wins in your life, as well as highlight areas that need improvement that you may have missed.

-Many members of AA use this period of reflection to see if they are still maintaining the work done in previous steps and will return to any that have been neglected or need further work.
-This process will often last a lifetime as recovery is about continuously growing and developing to be the best version of yourself you can be.
+Many members of AA use this period of reflection to see if they are still maintaining the work done in previous steps, and they will return to any that have been neglected or need further work.
+This process will often last a lifetime, as recovery is about continuously growing and developing to be the best version of yourself you can be.